-Progress of SUN
+Progress of the SUN Movement

 Monitoring and Evaluation Framework

 Members of the Movement are using a common Monitoring and Evaluation Framework to track changes across the four SUN Movement strategic processes.
 Progress markers for each strategic process enable governments to reflect on their priorities, and stakeholders to understand what sort of support needs to be prioritized.